sbischl/d3-cloud-dyn/README.md

 <a name="timeInterval" href="#timeInterval">#</a> <b>timeInterval</b>([<i>time</i>])

-Internally, the layout uses `setInterval` to avoid locking up the browser’s event loop.
+Internally, the layout uses `setInterval` to avoid locking up the browser's event loop.
 If specified, **time** is the maximum amount of time that can be spent during the current timestep.
 If not specified, returns the current maximum time interval, which defaults to `Infinity`.